-If you have suffered traumatic brain injuries as a result of someone else’s negligence, recklessness, intentional act, or omission to act, our Philadelphia brain injury attorney at the Dan Doyle Law Group can help you seek damages and build a strong legal case to recover compensation for this catastrophic injury.
+If you have suffered traumatic brain injuries as a result of someone else’s negligence, recklessness, intentional act, or omission to act, our experienced Philadelphia traumatic brain injury lawyer at the Dan Doyle Law Group can help you seek damages and build a strong legal case to recover compensation for this catastrophic injury.

 In order to understand why the average amount of compensation for a traumatic brain injury (TBI) is so large, it is important to know what kind of impact brain injuries can potentially have on an injured person’s life.

 We asked our best brain injury attorneys in Pennsylvania to outline the most common effects of TBI.

 If you have sustained a brain injury, there will most likely be radical changes in your lifestyle.
 A traumatic brain injury, which can result in partial or total disability, can negatively impact the quality of an injured person’s life and ability to earn a living.